AceOfKestrels/Brain/Development/Backend/Database/EntityFramework/databases.md

     public DbSet<User> Users { get; set; }
 }
 ```
-The `DbSet` represents the databse table.
+The `DbSet` represents the databse table and can later be used to access it.

 ### Connection String
 In the `appsettings.json` set up the connection string for the database.
 This will depend on the databse provider used.